mnunezsa95/se_notes/3. Languages/7. Python/Pandas/Py - Pandas (Working with DataFrames).md

 df.drop_duplicates(subset='col_1')
 ```

+## Dealing with Implicit Duplicates
-## Finding Implicit Duplicates
+### Finding Implicit Duplicates
 * When identifying duplicates within string data, focus on columns and search for subtle variations in string data that result in implicit duplicates.
-    - The `pd.unique()` function generates an array containing implicit duplicates within a column.
+    - The `Series.unique()` function generates an array containing implicit duplicates within a column.
-    - The `pd.nunique()` function calculates the count of implicit duplicates within a column.
+    - The `Series.nunique()` function calculates the count of implicit duplicates within a column.
 ```python
 import pandas as pd